aayushbansal/MarrRevisited/README.md

    wget https://www.inf.ethz.ch/personal/ladickyl/nyu_normals_gt.zip
    ```

-3. For the raw video frames, we used the code from Wang et al. (CVPR 2015) as it was computationally too expensive to compute the normals using the approach of Ladicky et al. on all video frames.
+3. We used the code from Wang et al. (CVPR 2015) for raw video frames as it was computationally too expensive to compute the normals using the approach of Ladicky et al. on all video frames.
 The codes can be downloaded using
    ```make
    wget http://www.cs.cmu.edu/~aayushb/marrRevisited/kinect_normals_code.tar.gz
    ```